dgeene/dotfiles/README.md

 ========
 Dave's Dotfiles

+The goal is to get a system up and running in as little time as possible.
+This repository will grow as I learn.
+I am constantly installing linux on something.

 ## Home Directory Setup
 ~/bin - for compiled binaries.
 Usually from outside sources and that I do not want synced.
 ~/bin/src - source files